Solartraveler/UniversalboxArm/src/avr-coprocessor/readme.md

 the voltage is not watched.
 The fuse bits need to be set to use the 8MHz internal clock and the MCU runs with 1MHz internally.

+## 03-reset-button-with-spi ##
+Provides the same functionality as 01-minimal-reset-button, but the MCU acts as SPI slave to the ARM master.
+The reset mode can be controlled over this interface, and the input voltage can be read out.
+Suitable firmware if no battery functionality is added.